MervinPraison/WordPressAISEO/readme.txt

 = Does it work with other SEO plugins? =

 Yes!
-AISEO can import metadata from Yoast SEO, Rank Math, and All in One SEO.
-You can also export your AISEO data to JSON or CSV.
+AI SEO can import metadata from Yoast SEO, Rank Math, and All in One SEO.
+You can also export your AI SEO data to JSON or CSV.

 = Is my data sent to OpenAI? =